tuhrig/tuhrig.github.io/_posts/2017/2017-05-22-queues-vs-topics-vs-virtual-topics-in-activemq.md

 ## Conclusion

 Both, queues and topics, have their own drawbacks.
 While queues tighten producer and consumer, topics lack of an easy way to recover errors of a single consumer.
-Virtual topics are provide a solution for both problems.
+Virtual topics provide a solution for both problems.
 Producer and consumers are decoupled by a publish-and-subscribe pattern while error recovery can be done on individual queues.

 ## More